 Yes page 9 for google search for the main search terms.

 Their industry is not particularly competitive and it should be no problem to rank for any number of search terms.

 The response from the business owner was.
 “The Website was free so it hasn’t cost me anything”

 It cost you time.
-It may take another 6 to 12 months longer to establish your business because the business owner continues to think “free Stuff” is what their business should be built on.
+It may take another 6 to 12 months longer to establish your business because the business owner continues to think they can build there business on “Free Stuff”.

 Even companies that do big business online struggle to be noticed by Google users.
 The Web, after all, is home to some 120 million Internet domains and tens of billions of indexed pages.
-But every company, big or small, can draw more Google traffic by using search-engine optimization – SEO, for short.
+But every company, big or small, can draw more Google traffic by using search-engine optimization – (SEO,).

 Free Websites Come at a Price!